Stamped/Stamped/internal/projects/bulleit/TestFlightSDK/README.txt

 Thanks for downloading the TestFlight SDK!

-This document is also availale on the web at https://www.testflightapp.com/sdk/doc
+This document is also available on the web at https://www.testflightapp.com/sdk/doc

 1. Why use the TestFlight SDK?
 2. Considerations